 Even if you have failed to adopt a good posture for years, it is always possible to make improvements.
 “Better posture is often a matter of changing your activities and strengthening your muscles,” says Saloni Doshi, a physical therapist with Harvard-affiliated Brigham and Women’s Hospital.

-Consciously practicing good posture can significantly benefit your overall health and help you postpone your retirement as a medical practitioner.
-Harvard Health states that holding your body the right way and maintaining the posture can help prevent pain, injury, and other health problems that might arise from your work conditions.
+- Practicing good posture can significantly benefit your overall health and help you postpone retirement as a medical practitioner.
+Harvard Health states that holding your body correctly and maintaining posture can help prevent pain, injury, and other health problems that might arise from work conditions.